 For more delicate results, we can switch to a finer nozzle, which will double print times.

-We normally print in PLA, which is a biodegradable plastic optimised for 3D Printing (good surface finish etc).
+We can print in PLA, which is a biodegradable plastic optimised for 3D Printing (good surface finish etc).
 If you need an item which will go into a serious working environment, then we can offer other materials, including nylon, resins and various high-performance co-polyesters.

 Layer depth can be as fine as 60 microns.
 On the x/y axis the limit is probably around 250 microns